stilldavid/userland-book/index.md

 for using these tools.
 In fact I barely know what I'm doing most of the time, but hey, I get some stuff done.

-My only hope herein is that I can say something useful to the many people I know who use computers every day, but for whom the command line environment is mystifying, obscure, and generally uninviting.
+My hope herein is that I can convey something useful to people I know who use computers every day, but for whom the command line environment is mystifying, obscure, and generally uninviting.
 I intend to gloss over many complexities in favor of demonstrating a rough-and-ready toolset that's helped me immeasurably in my own work.

 -- bpb